Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/side-navigation.md

 ## How it works

-Our side navigation is basically a `<nav>` that provides a hierarchy between links.
+Our side navigation is basically a `<nav>` that can provide up to 3 levels hierarchy between links.

 Side navigation should be used inside an offcanvas using `.offcanvas-*` for responsive purpose.
 By default, we use `.offcanvas-lg` in our docs.
 Please refer to [Offcanvas]({{< docsref "/components/offcanvas#responsive" >}}) to learn more about its behavior.
 Since it uses [responsive offcanvas]({{< docsref "/components/offcanvas#responsive" >}}), please resize your browser to see its responsive behavior in action.